abhiraj-mengade/privora/README.md

 **Technical Implementation:**

-- Integration with NEAR Intents 1Click API for ZEC transfers
 - Shielded address generation for both donors and recipients
 - Transaction quotes and status polling for asynchronous settlement
 - No on-chain storage of Zcash transaction IDs (preserves privacy)